Hellurrr, Goodbye: Tyler Perry Splits With Longtime Boo Gelila Bekele, Gets Panty-Bombed By Thirsty Aunties

 Well, it certainly appears that actor/writer/producer/director Tyler Perry is single and ready to mingle based on his revealing Instagram post/thirst trap where he gave us a glimpse into his midlife crisis.

-“This is what a midlife crisis looks like,” Perry captioned in the post while wearing workout clothes that, as you know, get the ladies going.
+“This is what a midlife crisis looks like,” Perry captioned in the post while wearing workout clothes that, as you know, to get the ladies going.

 “I’m 51, single and wondering what the next chapter in my life will look like.
 Whatever it looks like I’m going to walk with God, be the best father and man I can be, hold my head up high, and try to look my best doing it!!